larsbs/graysql/README.md

 ## TODO ##

-- [ ] Add support for non nullable args in mutations and queries.
+- [x] Add support for non nullable args in mutations and queries.
+- [ ] Implement Graylay and LoadFromDir.
+- [ ] Document Plugin API.

 ## License ##